In Praise of Operating at My Scale

 A Lesson from Florence

-During an extended stay in Florence, Italy, with my wife and daughter, I was gradually drawn to something beyond the museums and monuments.
-The small workshops—the leather craftsmen, goldsmiths, printmakers—were tucked quietly into the city's narrow streets.
+During an extended stay in Florence, Italy, with my wife and daughter, I was gradually drawn to the small workshops (the leather craftsmen, goldsmiths, and printers) that were tucked quietly into the city's narrow streets.

 These weren’t global operations or scalable business models.
 They were independent artisans, often generations deep, practicing their craft with precision and pride.
 Over time, I came to admire not just what they made but how they worked: deliberately, skillfully, without pretense.

-There was no obsession with growth for growth’s sake.
+These artisans had no obsession with growth for growth’s sake.
 No illusion that bigger was better.
-Their success wasn’t measured in square footage or headcount but in the quality of their work and the integrity of how they did it.
+Their success wasn’t measured in square footage or headcount, but in the quality of their work and the integrity with which they did it.

 That time in Florence helped reaffirm that the path I’ve chosen with VPW is not only viable but also momentous.